hawslc/spin-up-skills/README.md

 This was made mostly for skills route planning, since our field elements have not arrived yet.

 The robot is a simple tank drive (4 motor) with an intake feeding into a single flywheel shooter.
 The robot intakes discs on one side and shoots them out the other.
+Speeds of all objects are approxiamated but not exact.